Kalaiselvi-A/CyberX-ResumeRevealer/README.md

 ## **Key Features:**

-**Resume Parsing:** Automatically extracts key information from resumes in various formats including PDF, DOCX, and HTML.
+**Resume Parsing:** Automatically extracts a key information from resumes in various formats including PDF, DOCX, and HTML.

 **Job Title Standardization:** Utilizes the O-NET database to standardize job titles and occupations for consistent taxonomy.